gptrapletti/aerial-multiclass-segm/README.md

 - Drone images, not satellite eheh!
 - Images and masks are resized from  4000x6000 pixels to 2000x3000 pixels and saved to disk.
 This mitigates computation while still keeping the images large enough to be challenging.
 - Masks are also remapped to single channel masks with progressive category labels as pixel values and saved to disk.
+- Both images and masks are renamed 1-400.
 - Extract 256x256 px patches in a random fashion for training, while in a grid fashion for validation and testing.
 Extract patches with overlap (25% or 50%) for val and test, but without addressing the overlap via averaging.
 - Later, after training and testing, on the test set, we want to see a complete prediction on each image.
 So overlapping predictions are averaged to create a full mask (3000x4000 px) and a whole-image metric can also be computed.